denten-books/plain-text/5-surface.md

 > report of Muskets, an any instruments of like nature [@bacon_advancement_1987,
 > 266].

-Writing more than two centuries before the telegraph's invention, Bacon eloquently described its essence, which lay in expressing and signifying the human mind at a distance.
+Writing more than two centuries before electric telegraphy, Bacon eloquently described its essence, which lay in expressing and signifying the human mind at a distance.

 The fixed-length property of Bacon's cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era of serial communications [@jennings_annotated_2004].
-The Baudot and Murray alphabets were designed with automation in mind.[^ln1-murray] Both did away with the "end of character" that separated letters in Morse.
-Signals were be divided into letters by count, with every five codes representing a single character.
+The Baudot and Murray alphabets were designed with automation in mind.[^ln1-murray] Both did away with the "end of character" signal that separated letters in Morse.
+Signal units were to be divided into letters by count, with every five codes representing a single character.
+Temporal synchronization was therefore unnecessary given the receiver's ability to read the message from the beginning.
+A character was simply a unit of space, divisible by five.

 Additionally, the Murray code was more compact than Morse and especially more economical than Hughes, which used up to 54 measures of silence to send a signal representing double quotes.[^ln1-zero] The signal for "zero" in Morse code occupied 22 measures.
 By contrast, all Baudot and Murray characters were a mere five units in length, with the maximum of ten used to switch the receiving device into "figure" or "capital letter" states (for the total of ten units) [@murray_setting_1905; @beauchamp_history_2001 380-397].